 Step by Step school uses the principles of Applied Behaviour Analysis (ABA) and Verbal Behaviour (VB) to underpin all teaching and learning at our school.

-Our pupil population ranges from ages 4-19 across the three phases of Primary Secondary and Sixth Form.
-To find out more information about Curriculum group work within the 3 Phases, please click on the relevant links below:
+Our school pupil population ranges from ages 4-16.
+The school also has a sixth form and information for this can be found on our sixth form page.
+To find out more information about Curriculum group work within the Primary and Secondary part of the school, please click on the relevant links below:

 We have designed a functional curriculum that meets the needs of all of our pupils, and can be tailored to suit individual strengths and abilities.
 The skills we teach are relevant, accessible, functional and motivating.

 Our curriculum is centred on the concepts of Intent, Implementation and Impact.
 We aim to achieve this through our shared values ‘LEARNS’ – Laughter, Evidence, Aspire, Respect, Nurture, and Safe.
-To find out more information please follow these links: (Curriculum Summary and Curriculum components).
+To find out more information please see: Curriculum Summary.

 Our curriculum is taught through a combination of 1:1 and small group teaching and accommodates the learning styles and communication systems of all pupils.
 We use visual aids, sign language and reinforcement (reward) systems in different situations to enhance its delivery.

-Each pupil has an Education and Health Care Plan (EHCP).
-This is used to produce an Individual Education Plan (IEP) in Primary and Secondary, or a Personalised Learning Plan (PLP) in sixth form.
+Each pupil has an Educational Health Care Plan (EHCP).
+This is used to produce an Individual Education Plan (IEP) in Primary and Secondary.
 These are focused on during 1:1 teaching and generalised within group work.

 The development of social skills underpins group work across the school.
-As pupils develop in competence and confidence they are able to have additional academic targets to work on, which are linked to the termly topic.
+As pupils develop in competence and confidence they are able to have additional academic targets to work on, which are linked to each term’s topic.